-Here’s a receivable example: you manage a tree service company, and you bill customer Smith $500 for removing a tree on 25 March.
+Here’s a receivable example: You manage a tree service company, and you bill customer Smith $500 for removing a tree on 25th March.
 The customer does not pay immediately.
 Here’s the journal entry to record the sale in the general ledger:

 Debit #3000 accounts receivable $500 (increase)

-(To record the tree removal revenue and to increase the accounts receivable.)
+(To record tree removal revenue and to increase accounts receivable)

 Both accounts receivable and revenue are increased.

-When Smith pays the invoice 6 April, your tree service company posts this journal entry:
+When Smith pays the invoice on 6th April, your tree service company posts this journal entry:

 Debit #1000 cash $500 (increase)